wiheto/netplotbrain/docs/tutorial/tutorial1_input.md

 |  40     | 50    | 20    | 1    | 0.8
 | -10     | 40    | 30    | 1    | 0.4

-Then the columns `nodecolor=communities`and `nodesize=degree_centrality` can be specified and each node will automatically be coloured or scaled by the specified column.
+Then the columns `node_color=communities`and `node_size=degree_centrality` can be specified and each node will automatically be coloured or scaled by the specified column.
 For example:

 ```python
 # Import packages